MyIntervals/PHP-CSS-Parser/CONTRIBUTING.md

    maintainer to allow your CI build to run.
 1. Wait for a review by the maintainers.
 1. Polish your changes as needed until they are ready to be merged.

+## About code reviews

+After you have submitted a pull request, the maintainers will review your changes.
+This will probably result in quite a few comments on ways to improve your pull request.
+This project receives contributions from developers around the world, so we need the code to be the most consistent, readable, and maintainable that it can be.

+Please do not feel frustrated by this - instead please view this both as our contribution to your pull request as well as a way to learn more about improving code quality.

+If you would like to know whether an idea would fit in the general strategy of this project or would like to get feedback on the best architecture for your ideas, we propose you open a ticket first and discuss your ideas there first before investing a lot of time in writing code.